 Here's a table summarizing the maintenance differences:

-Those who prefer a low-maintenance routine
+Best for | Those who enjoy styling their hair | Those who prefer a low-maintenance routine |

 Butterfly Haircut vs Layers: Finding Your Perfect Match